 Willow (Year 2/3)

-A very warm welcome back, I hope you have all had a lovely Easter Break.
-We will be kicking off the new term with our exciting new topic ‘Towers, Tunnels and Turrets’.
-Your child will learn about the history of medieval castles and the Normans, where castles are built, who lived in castles, the structure of castles, and so much more.
-I have attached a copy of our topic plan so you can see what your child will be learning about in each curriculum area.
+A very warm welcome back, I hope you have all had a lovely Summer Break.
+We have a very exciting year ahead of us in Willow Class!
+We will be kicking off with our new topic ‘Emergency 999’.
+Our topic this term will focus on the life and work of Florence Nightingale and Mary Seacole and the changes they made to nursing.
+I have attached a copy of our topic plan and curriculum drivers so you can see what your child will be learning about in each curriculum area.

-As before, I would encourage children to find and bring in any books, information or pictures they can find relating to the topic.
+I would encourage children to find and bring in any books or information they can find relating to the topic.

-Our P.E sessions are on Wednesday and Thursday.
-Please make sure your child has P.E kit in school (t-shirt, shorts/tracksuit bottoms and daps/trainers).
+- Your child will be entering Willow Class via the door in between Hazel and Willow.
+At the end of the day we will be seeing the children out from the Children’s Centre sliding door.2) Our P.E sessions are being held on Tuesday and Wednesday.
+This term we will be developing our Gymnastics skills.
+Please make sure your child has their P.E kit in school on these days (t-shirt, shorts/tracksuit bottoms and daps/trainers).
 P.E kit should be labelled clearly with your child’s name, as should all school uniform and book bags.
-Could you also ensure book bags are checked regularly for letters etc.
+Please also ensure book bags are checked regularly for letters etc.

 - Children will need to bring in their own water bottle to drink from throughout the day.

 - As the weather begins to change, please make sure your child brings in a waterproof coat each day.